rarese19/gpt-bert/model_pretraining/README.md

 - The remaining GPUs train with CLM
 - Losses are automatically weighted and combined based on the ratio

 Important note: the current code assumes multi-GPU training!
 For example, if you want to train with a 1:3 causal-to-mask ratio, you have to have at least 4 GPUs.
+You need your number of GPUs to be a multiple of your `hybrid_denominator`.

 ### Dynamic Scheduling